theNestruo/z80-asm-meter-vscode/README.md

     ]
     ```

 2. Macro definition with timing and size.
 Macro will be metered using the provided timing and/or size.
+For example:

     ```jsonc
     "z80-asm-meter.macros": [